 Positive Capex demonstrates that money is arriving in a company by selling the existing capital assets.
 It may often be considered as an indication that the company is not spending adequately to uphold operations.

 The table below offers a fair idea about the key differences between capital expenditure and revenue expenditure in a firm –

 |Capital expenditure is the cumulative expense incurred for acquiring capital assets or for upgrading the existing ones.

 |Such expenses are mostly long-term in nature.

 |It appears in the Cash Flow Statement of a company.
-In a Balance sheet, it appears under the header of fixed assets.
+In a Balance Sheet, it appears under the header of fixed assets.

 |Typically, such expenses are incurred to improve a firm’s earning capacity.

 |The benefits derived are limited to the current accounting year.

 |Depreciation is charged on capital expenditure every year.

 Consequently, business entities must put effort into managing them effectively.
-For instance, they can adopt proficient capital expenditure budgeting practices like generating valuable reports, using efficient software, etc. On doing so, they will be able to manage and regulate their CAPEX more successfully.
+For instance, they can adopt proficient capital expenditure budgeting practices like generating valuable reports, using efficient software, etc. In doing so, they will be able to manage and regulate their CAPEX more successfully.